zicklag/blog/src/content/blog/introducing-the-leaf-protocol/index.md

 ActivityPub is fundamentally a way to connect servers to each-other by sharing **events**.

-One of the problems with this is that your server only knows about things that have been sent to one of it's inboxes.
+One of the problems with this is that your server only knows about things that have been sent to one of its inboxes.
 This can lead to side-effects such as different servers having different reply histories or like counts.

 Importantly, your data is bound to your homeserver.
 Different apps are able to tell each-other about